 Visibly overwhelmed by the honour, Fipke thanked those who nominated him and explained that he hadn’t realized he was worthy of the Hall of Fame.

 “I always thought you’d need to find at least two to three mines in order to get inducted!” he said to audience applause and laughter.

-Touting the Ontario and Yemen-based projects being advanced through his current company, Metalex Ventures, Fipke added: “Maybe I'll redeem myself and I will make [up] my deficit.”
+Touting the Ontario and Yemen-based projects being advanced through his current company, Metalex Ventures, Fipke added: “Maybe I’ll redeem myself and make up my deficit.”